joneland/joneland.github.io/_drafts/gemfire-server.md

 There were a few issues with this:

-- Anyone writing new tests needed to have knowledge of this class
+- Anyone writing new tests needed to have knowledge of the fake object
-- This class had to live in the main source directory, and as such is part of your production code
+- The fake object had to live in the main source directory, and as such is part of your production code
-- A mechanism to switch between this fake object and the real implementation is required
+- A mechanism is required to switch between the fake object and the real implementation

 As such, we decided to build our own gemfire cache server.